sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 ```

 Some things to note:
+* Formatting of sentences and query result explanations includes the appropriate symbols (∀, ⇔, ∃, ∧ and so on).
+Depending on your environment, you might need to tke action so that these are rendered properly.
+E.g. when running on Windows it might be worth sticking a `Console.OutputEncoding = Encoding.UTF8;` in your application.
 * The `Tell`, `Ask`, `CreateQuery` and `Execute` methods used above are actually extension methods that are are synchronous wrappers around underlying async versions.
 The library has deep async support - because "real-world" KBs will tend to need to do IO.
 At the time of writing, the only implementation that currently supports this meaningfully is the resolution one, though.

 ## Examples